 Having a conversation with a narcissist can leave us with so many emotions to work through, from guilt to anger, self doubts to frustration.
-A conversation with a narcissist can leave us with no idea as to what just happened, who’s memory is right, who’s is wrong.
-Those conversations can leave us dumbfounded or screaming to be understood, left in tears and completely drained, utterly stunned that they had no clue and it ended up being about something we did wrong.
+A conversation with a narcissist can leave us with no idea as to what just happened, whose memory is right, and whose is wrong.
+Those conversations can leave us dumbfounded or screaming to be understood, left in tears and completely drained, stunned into silence that they had no clue as to what we were talking about, and it ended up being about something we did wrong.
 Or that we felt like we were talking and nobody was home.

-Narcissistic people don’t feel, think, act or do like we do, we give them our good qualities, we expect them to be reasonable and rational and work together, and then when they don’t respond like we would.
-As a kind, empathetic people would, we become confused, hurt, disappointed, angry and frustrated with our lives.
-With the narcissists carefully chosen Gaslighting words, or The Narcissists Silent Treatment, we blame ourselves and work harder to please them.
+Narcissistic people don’t feel, think, act or do like we do.
+We give them our good qualities, we expect them to be reasonable and rational and work together, and then when they don’t respond as we would.
+As kind, empathetic people would, we become confused, hurt, disappointed, angry and frustrated with our lives.
+With the narcissists carefully chosen Gaslighting words, or The Narcissist’s Silent Treatment, we blame ourselves and work harder to please them.
 Just when we think we’ve had enough, the narcissist will then Act nice, which then reinforces our self-doubt that it’s us that are at fault.
-Nothing you or anyone ever does deserve this kind of manipulation or abuse in any way, shape or form.
+Nothing you or anyone ever does deserves this kind of manipulation or abuse in any way, shape or form.
 They are the ones with the issue.
-You were never to blame for their toxic, hurtful, negative behaviour, or actions towards you.
+You were never to blame for their toxic, hurtful, negative behaviour or actions towards you.
 They are responsible for their behaviour as we are ours.
-We might have done things we are not proud of around theses people.
+We might have done things we are not proud of around these people.
 Narcissistic people know how to push the right buttons to bring the worst out in those around them.
-Then they will exaggerate any mistakes of ours while denying any mistake of theirs or blaming us for their mistake.
+Then they will exaggerate any mistakes of ours while denying any mistakes of theirs or blaming us for their mistake.
 While we try to look for the best in them, they’ll point out all our flaws in us, leaving us with even more self-doubts.

-Seven examples of the tactics narcissists use for crazy-making conversations, so if you still need to communicate with one, you can recognise the manipulative game they are playing, not get drawn into it, and begin to see just how predictable they genuinely are.
+Seven examples of the tactics narcissists use for crazy-making conversations.
+If you still need to communicate with one, you can recognise the manipulative game they are playing, not get drawn into it, and begin to see just how predictable they genuinely are.

 Some are dangerous, so no contact is a must.

 Possibly one of their favourite and most commonly used manipulation tactics, as we often don’t see it while living it.
-Gaslighting will often psychologically distort our reality, it is an insidious form of mental abuse, a narcissist will purposefully not share information, they will rewrite history on us to escape accountability, either by saying something that did happen, they’ll tell you it never happened or something that didn’t they will say it did.
+Gaslighting will often psychologically distort our reality.
+It is an insidious form of mental abuse.
+A narcissist will purposefully not share information.
+They will rewrite history on us to escape accountability, either by saying something that did happen, they’ll tell you it never happened, or something that didn’t happen, they will say it did.
 They accuse us of ” Being insecure, being sensitive, losing our mind.”
-This is all used, so we doubt our own feelings our thoughts, question ourselves and our reality, doubting our judgement and often going to them for a reality check.
+This is all used, so we doubt our own feelings and our thoughts, question ourselves and our reality, doubting our judgement and often going to them for a reality check.
 They might even hide or rearrange belongings.
-They say things that hurt us and then come at us with “I’m only joking.”
+They say things that hurt us and then come at us with, “I’m only joking.”
 So we are left overthinking, questioning ourselves, full of doubts and becoming emotionally and physically drained.

 How to disarm.
-Always keep things via messages and email, if it’s in-person keep a diary, take notes and go to those notes for your own reality check.
-Pay attention to the wording someone uses, if they hurt your feelings, say they were joking and trying to understand you, they made a mistake.
-If they repeat that behaviour, it’s no longer a mistake, it’s who they are.
+Always keep things via messages and email.
+If it’s in-person, keep a diary, take notes and go to those notes for your own reality check.
+Pay attention to the wording someone uses.
+If they hurt your feelings, say they were joking and try to understand you, they made a mistake.
+If they repeat that behaviour, it’s no longer a mistake.
+It’s who they are.

 2. Blame shifting.

-As they exploit others and lack the empathy to care for others feelings, they feel superior and are never to be held accountable for their own actions.
-They will shift the Blame of everything and anything they’ve done that’s perceived by others as hurtful, immoral or wrong onto those around them.
+As they exploit others and lack the empathy to care for others’ feelings, they feel superior and are never to be held accountable for their own actions.
+They will shift the blame for everything and anything they’ve done that’s perceived by others as hurtful, immoral or wrong onto those around them.
 They will justify themselves cheating on you by twisting the blame onto you.
-Bosses will justify using you because they pay you, a parent will justify ignoring you because you wouldn’t break your boundaries or beliefs and wait on them hand and foot.
+Bosses will justify using you because they pay you.
+A parent will justify ignoring you because you wouldn’t break your boundaries or beliefs and wait on them hand and foot.
 Or they’ll take the credit for things they’ve not even done.

 When we ask them a question, and they take it as criticism in some way.
-They change the conversation or interrupt us or silent treatment us.
-They will use any of our, weakness, vulnerabilities or our insecurities and any extra they’ve drilled into us, against us, so we go into the defensive.
+They change the conversation or interrupt us, or silent treatment us.
+They will use any of our weaknesses, vulnerabilities or our insecurities and any extra they’ve drilled into us against us, so we go into the defensive.
 They’ll use the things that matter to us the most, as they understand these are the things that we will most passionately defend.
-They will guilt trip us, or use something we fear, as our fear helps with their control.
+They will guilt trip us or use something we fear, as our fear helps with their control.
 They use each and every one of our emotions against us.
-They take our attention away from the original question, the original point of the conversation, then when we become frustrated, angry, emotional, and we react, they blame it ALL on us.
-They have to escape accountability, so their toxic behaviour disappears like magic, and we’re tricked into defending ourself, then questioning ourself and taking on all the blame.
+They take our attention away from the original question, the original point of the conversation.
+When we become frustrated, angry, emotional, and we react, they blame it ALL on us.
+They have to escape accountability, so their toxic behaviour disappears like magic, and we’re tricked into defending ourselves, then questioning ourselves and taking on all the blame.

 3. Interrupting you.

-As they are often preoccupied with power or success, real or imagined, huge success or small, those successful in life will brag, those not successful will blame those around them.
-In the beginning, it might be all about you, and this is just another of their manipulation tactics to get to know our likes, our dislikes so they can Mirror us, our insecurities so further down the line they can use all theses against us.
-After The Idealisation Stage, suddenly the conversations will most often be all about them; they often require excessive attention, they just love to be the centre of attention and talk all about themselves.
+As they are often preoccupied with power or success, real or imagined, huge success or small, those successful in life will brag, and those not successful will blame those around them.
+In the beginning, it might be all about you, and this is just another of their manipulation tactics to get to know our likes, our dislikes so they can Mirror us, get to know our insecurities so further down the line, they can use all theses against us.
+After The Idealisation Stage, suddenly, the conversations will most often be all about them; they often require excessive attention.
+They just love to be the centre of attention and talk all about themselves.
 They will have no interest in holding a two-way conversation, and if we try to get a word in and it contradicts or criticises the narcissist, they will ignore us, talk over us, raise their voice, or dismiss us.
-While people with ADHD and other mental health. can find conversations interesting and interrupt people.
-The narcissist will intentionality interrupt us to bring the conversation straight back onto all about them.
+While people with ADHD and other mental health can find conversations interesting and interrupt people.
+The narcissist will intentionally interrupt us to bring the conversation straight back onto all about them.
 They believe they are correct, they are superior, and you should accept trust and believe in all that they say.

 Part of the disorder is they feel like they are superior and have to remain in control.
 So they do this by dominating conversations.
-They have no interest in Compromise, other people’s thoughts, feelings or views.
-To them, it’s my way, or I’ll make it my way.
+They have no interest in Compromise, other people’s thoughts, feelings or views are invalid to them.
+To a narcissist, it’s my way, or I’ll make it my way.
 They will monopolise most conversations.
 They will interrupt and bring it back onto them.
 They will discredit anything you do say and use it as evidence against you.
 They will take control, avoid talking about any genuine issues and avoid any accountability.

 4. The silent treatment.

-The silent treatment is used against us, so we feel insignificant, Invalidated, insecure, vulnerable, unloved, to make us question and doubt ourselves, they usually make it so we can not get hold of them with the disappearing act, or so we are walking on eggshells for the present silent treatment.
+The silent treatment is used against us, so we feel insignificant, Invalidated, insecure, vulnerable, and unloved, to make us question and doubt ourselves.
+They usually make it so we can not get hold of them with the disappearing act, or so we are walking on eggshells for the present silent treatment.

 How to disarm.
-There’s no better way to recover from narcissistic abuse than taking the first step of No Contact, and they use the silent treatment to hurt us.
+There’s no better way to recover from narcissistic abuse than taking the first step of No Contact, as they use the silent treatment to hurt us.
 We use no contact to heal us.
-Don’t try to reason with them, don’t try to work out what’s wrong, write down and focus on your reality, no longer, beg, pled or apologise, just leave them be, they can not play if you’re not playing with them, they can not fight if your not fighting and they can not control if they have lost the control of your mind.
+Don’t try to reason with them, don’t try to work out what’s wrong, write down and focus on your reality, no longer beg, pled or apologised, just leave them be.
+They can not play if you’re not playing with them.
+They can not fight if you’re not fighting, and they can not control if they have lost the control of your mind.

 5. Turning up the volume.

-When they over talk us.
-When they get angry and feel as though they are losing control of the conversation, they will turn up the volume, they do this to shock, confuse, intimated and basically bully us into submission.
-This is because when we feel intimated, our rational thinking, our best defence is weak.
+When they overtalk us when they get angry and feel as though they are losing control of the conversation, they will turn up the volume.
+They do this to shock, confuse, intimated and basically bully us into submission.
+This is because when we feel intimidated, our rational thinking, our best defence, is weak.
 They are using more physiological warfare against us.
 This is when they lack intelligence over the conversation.
 So they have to talk louder and over us to dominate the conversation and take back control.

 How to disarm.
-Stop talking they are not interested in your point of view, and they want to scare you into taking on their opinions, turn your ears off.
+Stop talking.
+They are not interested in your point of view, and they want to scare you into taking on their opinions and turn your ears off.
 Go into your own mind and focus on your own opinions and thoughts.